Grace Kelly: Monaco and elsewhere

 A rose garden in Monaco's Fontvieille district is dedicated to the memory of Kelly.
 It was opened in 1984 by Rainier.
 A hybrid tea rose, named Rosa 'Princesse de Monaco', was named after her.
 She is commemorated in a statue by Kees Verkade in the garden, which features 4,000 roses.
 Prince Rainier also established the Princess Grace Irish Library in her memory, containing her personal collection of over 9,000 books and sheet music.
 Avenue Princesse Grace in Monaco, "the most expensive street in the world", is named for her, as is Boulevard Princesse Grâce de Monaco in Nice, France.

 In 2007, Monaco hosted an international-scale exhibition in honor of Princess Grace, named "The Grace Kelly Years, Princess of Monaco", containing letters, personal belongings, fashion accessories, and sound recordings on display.
 Les Ballets de Monte-Carlo was established in 1985, in accordance to the wishes of Princess Grace, with its first performance taking place on December 21.
 In 1993, Kelly appeared on a U.S. postage stamp, released in conjunction with a Monaco postage stamp featuring her image on the same day.
 To commemorate the 25th anniversary of Kelly's death, €2 commemorative coins were issued on July 1, 2007, with the "national" side bearing the image of her.
 In 2019, the government of Monaco released three designs of commemorative postage stamps, each depicting a different phase of her life, to mark the 90th anniversary of her birth.

 In 2003, the Henley Royal Regatta renamed the Women's Quadruple Sculls the "Princess Grace Challenge Cup".
 The Henley Stewards invited her to present the prizes at the 1981 regatta, expiating the ill will from her father's falling foul of its amateurism rules in 1920.
 Prince Albert presented the prizes at the 2004 regatta.
 Various hotels, including Hotel Bel-Air, the Ritz-Carlton Hotel de la Paix, the InterContinental Carlton Cannes Hotel, and the Shelbourne Hotel established suites inspired by her life and likeness.
 A yacht in Monaco, M/Y Grace, was named after her.

 Cheryl Ladd portrayed Kelly in the made-for-TV film Grace Kelly in 1983.
 The film received mixed reviews.
 Nicole Kidman portrayed Kelly in Grace of Monaco (2014), directed by Olivier Dahan.
 Reaction to the film was largely negative; many people, including the princely family of Monaco, felt it was overly dramatic, had historical errors, and lacked depth.

+In 2012, the monument to Grace Kelly and Prince of Monaco Rainier III was erected in Yoshkar-Ola, Russia..

 In November 2022, the Monnaie de Paris (Paris Mint) issued silver and gold coins to commemorate the 40th anniversary of Grace Kelly's death, with the consent of Prince Albert II.